mccoy-lab/MAGE/README.md

 For more information about the MAGE resource as well as analyses performed using this resource, please see our paper:

 **[Sources of gene expression variation in a globally diverse human cohort](https://www.biorxiv.org/content/10.1101/2023.11.04.565639)**<br>
-Dylan J. Taylor, Surya B. Chhetri, Michael G. Tassia, Arjun Biddanda, Stephanie M. Yan, Genevieve L. Wojcik, Alexis Battle, Rajiv C. McCoy†
+Dylan J. Taylor, Surya B. Chhetri, Michael G. Tassia, Arjun Biddanda, Stephanie M. Yan, Genevieve L. Wojcik, Alexis Battle, Rajiv C. McCoy

 ### Citing MAGE